 Science is stitched into the fabric of every town, including mine and yours.
 Our goal is to encourage scientists to return to their hometowns by writing brief opinion pieces in their hometown newspaper, advocating for investment in American science, especially the National Institutes of Health (NIH) and the National Science Foundation (NSF).

+American Science makes jobs, creates new medical treatments, invent new technologies, supports new businesses, and advances the nation’s prosperity.
+Science is worth investing in.
 The articles you can write are reminders that our science comes from every town, belongs to everyone in the country, and is critical to our nation’s success.
 Local newspapers have a circulation of around 15 million people (1.5x the circulation of the New York Times and 6x the Washington Post) and target a more diverse cross-section of communities and demographics than large urban papers.

 The editor can tell you what parameters for length, timing, and content are most appropriate.
 Then, work with them (and us, if we can help) to write a compelling argument for supporting American science.